iCodeWalker/three-js-post-processing/readme.md

 5. The final pass is put on the canvas.

 6. We don't have to do all this stuff, it is done automatically by 'EffectComposer' class.

+7. EffectComposer

+   1. The EffectComposer requires to arguments renderer, renderTarget.
+   2. As the first pass, we usually start from a render of the scene.
+'RenderPass'.
+Import 'RenderPass'.
+   3. RenderPass is something that takes the scene, do a render and put it on the screen.
+So we need a first renderpass that will just take the scene, do a render and put it inside the redner target, or if it is the only pass it will directly put it in the screen, as there is no need to use a renderTarget if it's just single render.

+   4. Instantiate an EffectComposer, use the renderer as parameter, set the pixel ratio with setPixelRatio(...) and resize it with setSize()

+   5. Instantiate a RenderPass and add it to effectComposer with addPass(...)

+   6. In tick() function we need to replace the renderer.render(...) with effectComposer.render()